Fixed Rate Personal Loans

 - Your interest rate is unaffected by market interest rates

 To get the most attractive rates of borrowing you’ll need to have a good credit rating.
-Whatever rate your fixed rate personal loan is set at, you can be confident your lender won’t suddenly bump up your repayments because of an interest rate rise.
+Whatever rate your loan is set at, you can be confident your lender won’t suddenly bump up your repayments because of an interest rate rise.
 This means that your borrowing can be budgeted for more easily.

 Compare Fixed Rate Loans